-It may cause various health issues; thus, it is important to provide them with a properly adjusted diet.
+It may cause various health issues; thus, providing them with a properly adjusted diet is important.

-Furthermore, when a pig is raised alone, it can become sad or depressed, to the point of starving to death.
+Furthermore, when a pig is raised alone, it can become sad or depressing, starving to death.
 It may be best to provide your pig with a companion to keep them occupied in such cases.
 Some relevant factors must be considered to ensure a pig’s health and longevity.